lektorium-tutor/lekt/docs/tutorials/scale.rst

 Horizontally scaling web services
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 As the number of users of a web platform increases, they put increased pressure on the web workers that respond to their requests.
 Thus, in most cases, web worker performance is the first bottleneck that system administrators have to face when their service becomes more popular.
 Initially, any given Kubernetes-based Lekt platform ships with one replica for each deployment.
-To increase (or reduce) the number of replicas for any given service, run ``tutor k8s scale <name> <number of replicas>``.
+To increase (or reduce) the number of replicas for any given service, run ``lekt k8s scale <name> <number of replicas>``.
 Behind the scenes, this command will trigger a ``kubectl scale --replicas=...`` command that will seamlessly increase the number of pods for that deployment.

 In Open edX multiple web services are exposed to the outside world.
 The ones that usually receive the most traffic are, in decreasing order, the LMS, the CMS, and the forum (assuming the `tutor-forum <https://github.com/overhangio/tutor-forum>`__ plugin was enabled).
 As an example, all three deployment replicas can be scaled by running::

-    tutor k8s scale lms 8
+    lekt k8s scale lms 8
-    tutor k8s scale cms 4
+    lekt k8s scale cms 4
-    tutor k8s scale forum 2
+    lekt k8s scale forum 2

 Highly-available architecture, autoscaling, ...
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~